That's all from our live page for today.

 It's a sport that's climbing in popularity.
 Bouldering has become an Olympic sport, with athletes competing in Tokyo 2020.

-Tracey Crouch, the sports minister and MP for Chatham and Aylesford has been visiting a centre in Kent that hopes to train the medal winners of the future.
+Tracey Crouch, the sports minister and MP for Chatham and Aylesford has been to watch some Sussex children who hope to be the medal winners of the future.